FrankMS3/COVID-Analysis/Project_Proposal.md

     Notable events will be marked along this graph.
 Another visualisation shown on this
     page will visualise summary statistics.

+##### Comparisons Page -
+    This page is used to create a comparison bar chart between all states/territories in term of hospitalisation, deaths, covid case number,
+    ventilisation...

 ### Technologies Used: